Slorthy/KPSC_Desktop_App/README.md

 ## Acknowledgments

 - Kissing Point Sports Club for the opportunity to develop this application
-- The Electron community for excellent documentation and tools
+- The Electron community for excellent documentation and support
-- All club members who contribute photos and content
+- Brad for designing the UI and adapting to changing requirements